 Visit the Desert Botanical Garden

 The Sonoran Desert is a ridiculously diverse desert ecosystem, so you can’t leave Scottsdale without getting a quintessential taste of all things cacti.
 That’s why the Desert Botanical Garden makes for a perfect last stop (especially since it’s located only 10 minutes away from the airport).

-For a little taste of western desert charm coupled with an undeniably classy food and drink scene, Scottsdale has all the makings for a perfect weekend getaway.
+For a little taste of western desert wonders coupled with an undeniably hip food and drink scene, Scottsdale has all the makings for a perfect weekend getaway.